troiwill/lwpc/README.md

 ### Example

 The code below shows how to use this package.
-The example was defined from the "Robotics, Vision, and Control: Fundamental Algorithms in MATLAB (2nd Edition)" by Peter Corke using Sections 11.1.3 - 11.1.5.
+The example was created using the "Robotics, Vision, and Control: Fundamental Algorithms in MATLAB (2nd Edition)" by Peter Corke using Sections 11.1.3 - 11.1.5.

 **Note:** If you're using a real or simulated camera, you can get the intrinsics matrix using camera calibration.